danielnaber/oxygen-languagetool-plugin/README.md

 ![Oxygen XML editor](http://www.oxygenxml.com/img/resources/oxygen190x62.png)

+### Download and Install

+Got to [the release tab](https://github.com/danielnaber/oxygen-languagetool-plugin/releases) and get the latest release.
+Unzip it in the `plugins` directory of your Oxygen installation and restart Oxygen.

 ### Building

 Building this requires Java 7 or later, Maven, and your `.m2/settings.xml` to be set up